awangenh/Weed-Mapping/README.md

 ![alt-text-10](http://www.lapix.ufsc.br/wp-content/uploads/2019/06/weed-mapping.jpg)

 ## Description
-This repository serves as a Semantic Segmentation Suite.
+This repository serves as a Weed Mapping Semantic Segmentation Suite.
 The goal is to easily be able to implement, train, and test new Semantic Segmentation models!

+It is based upon the, meanwhile deprecated, code repo at:  https://github.com/GeorgeSeif/Semantic-Segmentation-Suite.
+We, however, did not duplicate the whole repo and data here.
+Only the code that was necessary for our Weed Mapping apllication is here.
+Where modifications and extensions were needed, we did them.

+We also added a Jupyter Notebook with the whole high-level code necessary for training and predicting crop rows and weed areas.
+The datasets we employed in our experiments are here:

+ - http://www.lapix.ufsc.br/weed-mapping-sugar-cane (Large Sugar Cane Field – Northern Brazil - contains weeds)
+ - http://www.lapix.ufsc.br/crop-rows-sugar-cane (Large Sugar Cane Field – Northern Brazil - contains only well-behaved crops)

-Complete with the following:
+This code repo is complete with the following:

+ - Jupyter Notebook with the whole high-level code necessary for training and predicting crop rows and weed areas
  - Training and testing modes
  - Data augmentation
  - Several state-of-the-art models.
 Easily **plug and play** with different models
-- Able to use **any** dataset
+ - Able to use **any other** dataset besides our own
  - Evaluation including precision, recall, f1 score, average accuracy, per-class accuracy, and mean IoU
  - Plotting of loss function and accuracy over epochs

 **Any suggestions to improve this repository, including any new segmentation models you would like to see are welcome!**